cnreediii/OGC-A/README.md

 ## Active Individuals in OGC-A Activities and Initiatives

-The following individuals were active in a number of OGC activities in the 2003 - 2006 timeframe.
+The following individuals (and organizations) were active in a number of OGC activities in the 2001 - 2006 timeframe.
 You will notice that two of these individuals are still active in the OGC!

 Robert Starling, PhD (Consultant, Managing Director OGC Australia) Simon Cox (CSIRO)